sara-fatima321/fitness_app/README.md

    - A gif showing how to perform the exercise
    - If the user completes the exercise for the set time, an applause audio is played

+To view the working demo of the project, go to demo folder

 A few resources to get you started if this is your first Flutter project:

 - [Lab: Write your first Flutter app](https://flutter.dev/docs/get-started/codelab)